Moonflower2022/the-doodler-generation/README.md

 ## todo

-* fix forward function of model; it gets stuck half the time
+* make model's forward funciton faster
-* optimization
+* make model perform better
   * think about adding more layers to the lstm
   * scheduler?
   * batching?